suncoast-devs/handbook/lessons/js-dom/lecture.md

 ## Update the HTML code to put an `O' in the first li

-Rerun the example, and we'll see this code return `"O"`
+Rerun the example, and we'll see this code return `"O"`.

 ```js
 firstListItem = document.querySelector('li')